German anti-war epic 'All Quiet on Western Front' claims Oscars glory

 "It tackles the horrors of a war in the heart of Europe in a harrowing way... with unflinching images no one will easily forget," she said.

-Berger told AFP in Berlin last September as the picture premiered that the story was ripe for a fresh take.
+Berger, 52, told AFP in September, when the picture premiered, that the story was ripe for a fresh take.

 "My film stands out from American or British (war) films made from the point of view of the victors," he said.